eerimoq/async/examples/call_worker_pool/README.rst

 About
 =====

-Spawn a function that sleeps for 5 seconds.
+Call a function that sleeps for 5 seconds in the worker pool.
 In parallel a periodic timer is running.

 Compile and run
 ===============